585-377-1041

 Coach Mike Reif is a certified USA Track and Field Coach.
 He has advanced degrees in Biology, Physical Education and Education Administration.
 He has worked extensively under the tutlege of Dr. Jack Daniels for nearly 20 years.
 Dr. Daniel's is a world renown exercise physiologist who is often referred to as the "Worlds Best Running Coach", so Coach Reif feels privileged to have an ongoing mentee relationship with him.

 As a runner, Coach Reif has been competing in races for over 50 years.
 A sprinter and middle distance runner in his youth, he did "intervals" on the Streets of NYC as he made deliveries for his parents during summer jobs.
-In high school and college he was a multi-time cross country course record holder, was a 5 time finisher of the Boston Marathon, is now an experienced mountain runner and most recently has taken up snowshoe racing to supplement his running.
+In high school and college he was a multi-time cross country course record holder, is a 5 time finisher of the Boston Marathon, is an experienced mountain runner and participates in snowshoe racing to supplement his running.
 He has been a member of a collegiate State Championship team, AAU Open National Championship team and USATF National Master's Championship teams.
-His personal best finish was an 11th place finish at the USA National 30 K Championship in 1967 to help his Millrose AA team win the National AAU Team Championship title.
+His personal best was an 11th place finish at the USA National 30 K Championship in 1967 to help his Millrose AA team win the National AAU Team Championship title.
 He continues to run today, setting yearly goals and finding new challenges to feed his passion for running.
+For 2017 he has qualified for the Boston Marathon to celebrate the 50th Anniversary since his first Boston in 1967.

 Retired from a nearly 40 year professional career as a Special Education Administrator at Monroe #1 BOCES and as a Clinical Assistant Professor of Pediatrics at the University of Rochester Medical Center.
 Coach Reif also promotes healthy and positive living for all ages through his 1-2-3 Live Well Now philosophy.
-A former statewide and national advocate for children and adults with developmental disabilities he and his wife Sandie now advocate for and sponsor many youth and adult running events.
+In the middle of his professional career he was appointed by Governor Mario Cuomo for 4 years as Chairman of the NYS Developmental Disabilities Planning Council.
+He also served a 2 year term as a national advocate for children and adults with developmental disabilities as Secretary of the National Association of Developmental Disabilities Councils.
+He now advocate for and sponsors many youth and adult running events.
 This, to encourage others to make running and positive energy a life long pursuit and passion.
-Sandie and Coach Reif take pride in their three adult children, Gina (39), Christie (38) and Mike Jr. (37) who all enjoyed success as athletes during their childhood and as young adults.
+Coach Reif takes pride in his three adult children, Gina (44), Christie (42) and Mike Jr. (41) who all enjoyed success as athletes during their childhood and as young adults.
 Today they model that lifestyle with their six offspring.

 Individualized training plans can be developed for beginner fitness enthusiasts to elite athletes with the overall goal being to improve their overall fitness, speed, endurance and athletic performance.
 For a modest fee Coach Reif will provide a tailored plan for you and weekly feedback on progress and strategies to improve.